ankitbioinfo/NiCo_Documentation/docs/tutorial1.rst

-A2: Annotations from different computational methods such cell2location or TACCO
+B: Annotations from different computational methods such cell2location or TACCO
 --------------------------------------------------------------------------------

 If user have an AnnData object with cell type annotations from different